 The State of Debt

 Reports over the last couple of weeks have shown that debt might not be the threat to the economy that economists feared over much of last year.
 Responsible lending practices are certainly good news in this regard.
 However, this does not mean that the debt crisis is going away, as housing, living standards, homelessness, and wages are all still in crisis.
 These are all problems that can be made significantly worse through debt problems.
-If you are one of the almost 8 million people who are struggling with problem debt, contact us on 0808 2085 198 for debt help.

 12 January 2018